PyramidTechnologies/escpos/font_cmds.rst

    :Default: ``n=0, n is base 10``
    :Notes:
        - Invalid ``n`` values are ignored, the current character size is maintained.
-       - Characters on the same line sized to different heights will be aligned to the topline.
+       - |rel| Characters on the same line sized to different heights will be aligned to the topline.
        - Width is expanded to the right.
        - In standard mode, the character is enlarged in the paper feed direction when double-height mode is selected, and it is enlarged perpendicular to the paper feed direction when double-width mode is selected.
 However, when character orientation changes in 90° clockwise rotation mode, the relationship between double-height and double-width is reversed.
        - :ref:`Select Print Mode<1b21>` Can also be used for this setting.
 The last received command is the effective one.